Find out more about the Tri-Institutional MD-PhD Program application process.

 - Complete the Medical College's Secondary Application (on-line instructions are sent to the applicant once his/her AMCAS application is verified).

-- Anticipate an interview on one of our interview days, which are always scheduled on the last Friday in October and the Friday before Thanksgiving.
-You are encouraged to hold these dates on your calendar until you hear back from us with a final decision.
+- Anticipate an interview on one of our interview days (check our Admissions Page for the dates).
+You are encouraged to hold all of these dates on your calendar until you hear back from us with a final decision.
 Early applications are STRONGLY encouraged.

-A: No. The Tri-Institutional MD-PhD Program does not participate in the NIH-GPP (Graduate Partnership Program).
+A: The Tri-Institutional MD-PhD Program does not participate in the NIH-GPP (Graduate Partnership Program).

 Q: Can non-US citizens apply?

-A: Yes, and they would get full funding.
+A: Yes, and they would get full funding if admitted.